h0bbl3s/Example_08/README.md

 ![station](extras/book_schematic.png)

-I decided to make my own version of the book drawing which is here:
+I decided to make my own schematic because the one from the book is a little hard to see in places:

 ![station](extras/example_08_fritzing.png)